iposton/ejs-express-ssr/readme.md

 # EJS server side rendered with Express
 This is a simple way to server side render a home page without using a js framework.
 I wanted to build an app that meets the latest trend with minimal use of 3rd party modules.
-This was the simplest way I could solve my problem.
+Embedded Javascript [(EJS)](https://ejs.co/#docs) was the simplest way I could solve my problem.

+<i>* [Node.js](https://nodejs.org/en/) installed globally is required.
+I made this on a macbook pro.</i>

-Steps to build this simple ssr app
+#### Steps to build this simple ssr app
 1. <code>cd desktop</code>
 2. <code>mkdir simple-project</code>
 3. <code>cd simple-project</code>